Junior-Hackathon-Charity-2023/frontend/README.md

 ## Technologies Used
 The frontend is built using the following technologies:

-React
+- React
-Tailwind CSS
+- Tailwind CSS

 ## Getting Started
 To get started with the project, you will need to install the following dependencies:

-Node.js (can be installed from here)
-Yarn (can be installed from here)
-Once you have installed the dependencies, you can clone the repository and start the development server using the following commands:

-Getting Started
-To get started with the project, you will need to install the following dependencies:

-Node.js
+- Node.js
-Yarn or npm
+- Yarn or npm

 Once you have installed the dependencies, you can clone the repository and start the development server using the following commands:

 ### Clone the repository